ovh/docs/pages/web/hosting/cms_manual_installation/guide.en-gb.md

 > If you define a “root folder” name that does not exist on your Web Hosting plan, it will be automatically created in your Web Hosting plan’s FTP storage space.
 >

-#### 1.2 - Check the domain name "pointing"
+#### 1.2 Check the domain name resolution

-- Make sure that the domain name you will use to access your CMS, along with its subdomain “www”, point to the IP address of your [web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/).
+- Make sure that the domain name you will use to access your CMS, along with its subdomain “www”, is mapped to the IP address of your [web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/).

 To retrieve the IP address of your Web Hosting plan, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) in the `Web Cloud`{.action} section, then select your Web Hosting plan in the `Hosting`{.action} section.<br>
 In the `General information`{.action} box on your right, you will find the IP address of your web hosting plan in the `IPv4`{.action} form.